Sampleeeees/fastapi-websocket/README.md

   - or **forcefully closes** them after `SHUTDOWN_TIMEOUT` (default: 30 minutes).

 - Logic:
-  1. Sends a shutdown message to clients:
-     ```json
-     {"type": "shutdown", "message": "Server is shutting down, please reconnect later"}
-     ```
-  2. Waits for all clients to disconnect.
+  1. Waits for all clients to disconnect.
-  3. If timeout expires — executes `close_all()`.
+  2. If timeout expires — executes `close_all()`.

 ---